LesNewell/solar-calculator/strategies/README-RULES.md

 These are loads that can be switched on when excess solar is available.

-### Month
+### Month and time range

-This is a range of months in the same format as is used for rules.
+These work the same the same as the rules.

 ### Min power